bakshienator77/Signature_Forgery_Detection_SVMs/readme.md

+I made this when I was just starting out with ML.
+It detects forgeries of my own signature.
+It's fairly accurate :p

 Run 'VisComm' for training over the dataset and verification over cross validation set

 Run 'untitled1' for starting the user interface